Your Guide to Assisted Living Expenses and Tax Deductions

 Calculating the Senior Medical Expense Deduction

-If you’re interested in calculating your senior living medical expense tax-deduction before heading to your tax preparer, there’s a formula you can use.
+If you’re interested in calculating your senior living medical expense tax deduction before heading to your tax preparer, you can use the following formula:

 Medical Expense Tax Deduction = Sum of Qualifying Medical Expenses – (Adjusted Gross Income * 0.075)